Myths About Rehab

 Myth: Treatment Is for Celebrities

 Based on what you’ve seen on TV, you might think that rehab belongs exclusively to former child actors or privileged reality stars.
-Movies like 28 Days show a Hollywood-tinged version of the rehab experience, while celebrity gossip shows use rehab as the punchline to jokes about stars battling their addictions.
+Movies like 28 Days show a Los Angeles-tinged version of the rehab experience, while celebrity gossip shows use rehab as the punchline to jokes about stars battling their addictions.

 It’s enough negative attention to make anyone squeamish.
 Thankfully, treatment is just as accessible for the everyman, but without the public scrutiny of the rich and famous.

-Myth: You Have to Hit Rock Bottom
+Myth: You Have To Hit Rock Bottom

 On the other end of the spectrum, the other group of people who are commonly known for getting treatment are the ones who are really bad off.
 Homeless, desperately in debt, disowned by family—people who’ve drifted so far that treatment is their only option.